eamador1/to-do-list/README.md

 # 📖 TO DO LIST <a name="about-project"></a>

 In this project, I built a simple HTML list of To Do tasks.
 The list was styled according to the specifications provided.
 This simple web page is built using webpack and served by a webpack dev server.
+The task of adding, deleteting and editing has been added to the project in this section.

 ## 🛠 Built With <a name="built-with"></a>